Medically reviewed by Drugs.com. Last updated on Jan 30, 2022.

 Appropriate studies have not been performed on the relationship of age to the effects of risperidone injection in the pediatric population.
 Safety and efficacy have not been established.

 Elderly patients may be especially sensitive to the effects of risperidone.
 This may increase the chance of having side effects during treatment.
 This medicine should not be used for behavioral problems in older adults with dementia.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of risperidone injection in the elderly.
-However, elderly patients are more likely to have age-related heart problems, which may require caution and an adjustment in the dose for patients receiving risperidone injection.
+However, elderly patients are more likely to have age-related liver, kidney, or heart problems, which may require caution and an adjustment in the dose for patients receiving risperidone injection.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.